Horses racing at Keeneland for the Breeders' Cup

 Why Keeneland?

-And this year, Keeneland will be showing off a brand new $100 million-plus capital improvement project that includes a new three-level Paddock Building with premium hospitality, private terraces, and trackside viewing.
-The place is going to look incredible.
+Keeneland's $100 million-plus capital improvement project includes the three-level Paddock Building with premium hospitality, private terraces, and trackside viewing.
+The place looks incredible.

 The Dates